 Whether and how you’ve given birth can also be part of the picture when it comes to painful sex.
 During menopause, the vagina gets narrower and tighter, and this might be more pronounced for people who have never had a vaginal delivery.
 A tighter, narrower vagina, combined with increased dryness can lead to a lot more pain during sex.

-There can also be emotional causes.
+Pain during sex can also have emotional causes.
 Are you getting aroused by your partner?
 Are you turned on by this person?
 Is this a stable relationship?
 Do you feel safe?
 All of that — the basics of good sex — have to be in place before you address any physiologic changes.

 If sex has started to feel painful, using lubrication and moisturizers is a great starting point.
 You can use an oil, water, or silicone-based lube during sex, and a vaginal moisturizer several times a week — this can improve dryness and pain overall and during sex.
 There are also prescription topical creams that contain estrogen, which are applied directly to the vagina and can help with dryness and irritation.